 Highly toxic

-The hangar where the decontamination process takes place is marked as "Zone Y" and has sixteen security measures.
+The hangar where the decontamination process takes place is marked as “Zone Y” and has very strict security measures.

-Anyone entering the area needs strong protection: a full suit, three layers of special socks, three layers of gloves, a double hat and a helmet, special shoes, respirator mask and raincoat with a dosimeter.
+Anyone entering the area needs strong protection: a full suit, three layers of special socks, three layers of gloves, a double hat and a helmet, special shoes, mask with respirator and raincoat with a dosimeter.

 All equipment is burned after use.
 A scenario that makes it impossible not to make correlations with Chernobyl.

-"The filters themselves contain radionuclides," they explain to TEPCO.
-Over the years the water has often passed through the filters again because a single passage was not enough.
+“The filters themselves contain radionuclides,” they explain to TEPCO.
+Over the years the water often passed through the filters again because one pass was not enough.

-A new version of the filters is more effective, removing or reducing around 50 radionuclides to levels acceptable to the IAEA.
+A new version of the filters is more effective, removing or reducing about 50 radionuclides to levels acceptable to the IAEA.

 Almost all but one